sxu509/benchmarkingstudy/README.md

 # GSNMF tutorial

-**GSNMF** (Geometric Structure-Guided Non-Negative Matrix Factorization) is a reference-free deconvolution algorithm designed for estimating cell type proportions in bulk RNA-seq samples.
-It leverages geometric structure constraints within the framework of non-negative matrix factorization (NMF).
-The method was developed by **Dr. Duan Chen**, **Dr. Shaoyu Li**, and **Dr. Xue Wang**, and is published in *Foundations of Data Science*: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10798655/
+**GSNMF** (Geometric Structure–Guided Non-Negative Matrix Factorization) is a reference-free deconvolution algorithm for estimating cell-type proportions from bulk RNA-seq data.
+It incorporates geometric structure constraints within the non-negative matrix factorization (NMF) framework to enable robust and identifiable deconvolution.
+The method was developed by Dr. Duan Chen, Dr. Shaoyu Li, and Dr. Xue Wang, and was originally published in *Foundations of Data Science*: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10798655/.

+The updated version is described in: Li, S., Xu, S., Wang, X., Ertekin-Taner, N., Chen, D. (2025).
+An augmented GSNMF model for complete deconvolution of bulk RNA-seq data. *Mathematical Biosciences and Engineering*, 22(4), 988--1018. https://pmc.ncbi.nlm.nih.gov/articles/PMC12043048/

 ---